 - Remember, the brain changes that occur when you learn a new skill are also happening when you imagine them, resulting in real physical learning and development of that imagined skill.
 If you want to improve your public speaking or presentations, then physically practising them as well as visualising them will skyrocket your potential successes.

 - While research has shown that visualising alone can improve performance, it doesn’t mean you can sit on the couch every night and imagine yourself working out at the gym, and in a short time, you will be fit, healthy and slender.
 Physical movement and action is always a key ingredient at any level of success.
 Finally, put the two together and you have a recipe for superior success.
+And fo course, make sure you practice and create good habits to help you achieve your goals.

 Now the only question left, is what areas of your business could you embrace some mental rehearsal for your goals and performances at work?